Speaking just weeks before his assassination, which catalyzed rioting across America, Martin Luther King offered his thoughts, saying:

 An online campaign, Clean Up London, (Riotcleanup) had 27,500 followers on Twitter by mid-morning on Tuesday, as it instructed people to congregate to remove the glass and bricks strewn across the streets of the city.

-But these Londoners must do more with their sense of civic pride than merely clean up the streets—they must clean up the filth of the economic system that bred these conditions, and so with nonviolence.
+But these Londoners will have to do more with their sense of civic pride than merely clean up the streets—they must clean up the filth of the economic system that bred these conditions.
 As King noted, “It must be remembered that genuine peace is not the absence of tension, but the presence of justice.”